reflectoring/reflectoring.github.io/content/blog/2022/2022-04-24-comprehensive-guide-to-java-streams.md

 The operations in a stream use internal iteration for processing the elements of a stream.
 This capability helps us to get rid of verbose constructs like `while`, `for`, and `forEach` loops while operating on multi-valued data structures (like arrays and collections) from our program code.

-In this post, we will work with the different classes and interfaces of the Java Stream API and understand the usage of the various types of operations that we can perform on Java Streams.
+In this article, we will work with the different classes and interfaces of the Java Stream API and understand the usage of the various types of operations that we can perform on Java Streams.

 {{% github "https://github.com/thombergs/code-examples/tree/master/core-java/streams/data-streams" %}}